-CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation 65962.5 and, as a result, create a significant hazard to the public or the environment.
+Significance before CEQA Impact Mitigation Mitigation Significance after Mitigation Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, create a significant hazard to the public or the environment.
 The disturbance of hazardous materials that may be present in the soil and ballast beneath the alignment during construction activities, such as excavation and dewatering, may pose a potential threat to human health and the environment.
-6.11 Land Use Conflict with any applicable habitat conservation plan or natural community conservation plan.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options) 6.11 Land Use Conflict with any applicable habitat conservation plan or natural community conservation plan.
 Construction at the Newhall Maintenance Facility would conflict with the western burrowing owl survey area, and the Diridon Station and SR 87 CSA is within the tricolored blackbird survey area near Guadalupe River and Los Gatos Creek, both covered by the SCVHP.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measures BIO-CNST-E and BIO-CNST-F (described under 6.4, Biological Resources see description above) Less than Significant (Twin-Bore and Single-Bore Options) 6.12 Noise and Vibration Expose persons to or generate noise in excess of local or agency standards; and Temporarily or periodically increase ambient noise levels.
-Construction at the Alum Rock/28 th Street and Downtown San Jose Station Options may exceed nighttime noise criterion Significant (Twin-Bore and Single-Bore Options) Mitigation Measures NV-CNST-A: Incorporate FTA Criteria Compliant Construction Noise and Vibration Specifications Mitigation Measure NV-CNST-B: Locate Equipment as Far as Feasible from Sensitive Sites Less than Significant (Twin-Bore and Single-Bore Options)
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure BIO-CNST-E and BIO-CNST-F (described under 6.4, Biological Resources) Less than Significant (Twin-Bore and Single-Bore Options)